Data Protection Notice

 Job applications are kept for six months.

-Personal data on applicants is processed by the Bank on the basis that the person in question has asked to enter into an agreement with the Bank, and in some circumstances, on the grounds of the Bank’s legitimate interests..2.4 Processing of personal data of minors
+Personal data on applicants is processed by the Bank on the basis of the person‘s request to enter into an agreement with the Bank or its subsidiary, and in some circumstances, on the grounds of the Bank’s or its subsidiary‘s legitimate interests.

-The Bank processes personal data on children when this is necessary in order to perform a requested transaction or service, e.g. to open a bank account, issue a debit card, provide access to online banking or the Arion app.
+The Bank processes personal data on children when it is necessary in order to perform a requested transaction or service, e.g. to open a bank account, issue a debit card, provide access to online banking or the Arion app.
 The Bank then enters into a special agreement or obtains the consent of the parent/guardian to the processing before a child under 13 is offered the service.
+The Bank may also process a photo of a child if the child and/or their guardian chooses to upload a photo in the user interface of online banking or the Arion app.
+The photo is only visible to the minor, their legal guardians, and those with viewing access to the minor‘s accounts.

 The Bank carries out electronic surveillance by recording telephone calls and using CCTV cameras.
 CCTV surveillance is carried out at the Bank’s branches and near ATMs.
 Surveillance is carried out to ensure security and to minimize the risk of fraud.
 The data created by electronic surveillance is kept in accordance with the current laws and regulations.

-Processing connected to electronic surveillance is based on the Bank’s legitimate interests and, in some circumstances, on legal obligations under the Securities Transactions Act.2.6 Other processing
+Processing connected to electronic surveillance is based on the legitimate interests of the Bank and its subsidiaries and, in some circumstances, on legal obligations under the Securities Transactions Act.
+The bank acts as a joint controller with its subsidiaries in cases where telephone call recording is involved and where the bank provides services to the subsidiaries' customers under relevant agreements.

-In cases where other people than customers, or contacts and representatives of customers and other partners and regulators, contact the Bank, it may be necessary for the Bank to process the personal data of the person in question.
-This applies for example if the Bank receives a sponsorship request from a customer and/or any kind of feedback concerning the Bank or its subsidiaries.
+In cases where individuals other than customers, or contacts and representatives of customers and other partners and regulators, contact the Bank, it may be necessary for the Bank to process the personal data of the person in question.
+This applies, for instance, if the Bank receives a sponsorship request from a customer and/or any kind of feedback concerning the Bank or its subsidiaries.

 3. Where does the Bank get personal data from?